nmokey/klein-bottle/docs/index.markdown

 ![Homepage Banner](/assets/images/kleinbottlebanner.png){:width="90%"}

 {% include linkedHeading.html heading="introduction" text="introduction" level=1 %}
 This site is part of my final project for the first semester of Mrs. Reyes's multivariable calculus course!
-It's hosted by GitHub Pages at [this repository](https://github.com/nmokey/klein-bottle){:target="_blank"}{:rel="noopener noreferrer"}.
+It's hosted by GitHub Pages at [this repository](https://github.com/nmokey/klein-bottle){:target="_blank"}{:rel="noopener noreferrer"}, and is built with Jekyll and written in Markdown.

 For my project, I'm focusing on exploring a specific subset of topological spaces called **non-orientable manifolds**, their definitions and fascinating properties, and their connection to multivariable calculus.

 {% include linkedHeading.html heading="artwork" text = "artwork" level=1 %}
 Work in progress.